 Over the past thirty years, there have been a lot of books written about hip-hop.
 It seems that any idiot with a laptop has not only written a book on the subject, but also a sequel.

 With so many options, where should one start?
-Should you hit the autobiographies such as those by Russell Simmons (Life and Def), Eminem (The Way I Am), DMX (E.A.R.L.), and Common (One Day It’ll All Make Sense)?
+Should you hit the autobiographies such as those by Russell Simmons (Life and Def), Eminem (The Way I Am), DMX (E.A.R.L.), Prodigy (My Infamous Life), and Common (One Day It’ll All Makes Sense)?
 Or should you take a more academic approach and examine essays on artists and projects, like Born to Use Mics: Reading Nas’s Illmatic or Jay-Z: Essays on Hip Hop’s Philosopher King, and others?
 Or maybe just something more straightforward like The Vibe History of Hip Hop?
-What are must reads and what can be left on the shelf?
+What are must-reads and what can be left on the shelf?
 As a devout fan of books, I’ve decided to list my favorites here (be advised that I have not read every book ever devoted to the subject and that these are simply the ones from which I derived the most value):

 I’m a Wu-Tang fanatic, so I’m biased, but reading this book is what I imagine a conversation with RZA is like.
 Part autobiography, part spiritual guide, he uses the knowledge he’s gained through both studying and experience to lay out his ideas on life by dropping anecdotes and references that most people were previously unaware.
 It didn’t make me want to convert to RZAism, but it was a fascinating look into the Wu’s leader, how the group was formed, and the story behind its incredible success and decline.